 - Animal’s house rules.
 What is off limits in the house for your furry family?

 - Let them in on the weird idiosyncrasies of your pets and games they like to play.

 EXAMPLE – Everyone trains their dogs with different terms.
 We use “Off” when we want them off of furniture, etc. And we use “Down” for lie down.
 We use “quiet” when they are barking, etc. What do you use?
 If you can leave the most basic terms you use for your pet sitter, it will make their life and your dog’s life less confusing and more fun!
 Imagine if the sitter wants them off the couch and they say “down”.
 For our dogs that would just make them lie down on the couch!
 We use “off”.
 See what we are saying?
 Leave them your training terms.

-EXAMPLE – Our cat howls every night about 11 pm after all the lights are out.
+EXAMPLE – Our cat howls every night after all the lights are out.
 We forgot to tell our sitter one time and he scared her to death.
 Now we warn our sitters so they don’t run for the hills!

 - We always leave a credit card either with our sitter or our vet for emergencies.
 If you are comfortable with your pet sitter, you can leave them cash, too.
 And leave a separate letter of permission for your sitter to bring the pet to your vet in an emergency.

 - We always have the pet sitter ready to stay at least one extra day in case there are travel nightmares on our return!

 - Escape plan for fire, flood, etc. Where are the animal crates kept?
 Where should they go with your animals?